 \subsubsection{Rational surfaces}

-We now assume that $X$ is a smooth rational surface, that $\Gamma\leq \Bir(X)$ is an infinite subgroup with Property {\FW}, and that $\Gamma$ contains a finite index, normal subgroup $\Gamma_0$ that is contained in $\Aut(X)^0$.
-Recall that a smooth surface $Y$ is minimal if it does not contain any smooth rational curve of the first kind, i.e. \ with self-intersection $-1$.
-Every exceptional curve of the first kind $E\subset X$ is determined by its class in $\NS(X)$ and is therefore invariant under the action of $\Aut(X)^0$.
-Contracting such $(-1)$-curves one by one, we obtain the following lemma.
+Now, we assume that $X$ is a smooth rational surface, that $\Gamma\leq \Bir(X)$ is an infinite subgroup with Property {\FW}, and that $\Gamma$ contains a finite index, normal subgroup $\Gamma_0$ that is contained in $\Aut(X)^0$.
+Recall that a smooth surface $Y$ is minimal if it does not contain any smooth rational curve of the first kind, {i.e.}\ with self-intersection $-1$.
+Every exceptional curve of the first kind in $X$ is determined by its class in $\NS(X)$ and is therefore invariant under the action of $\Aut(X)^0$.
+The following lemma is obtained by contracting such $(-1)$-curves one by one.

 \begin{lem} There is a birational morphism $\pi\colon X\to Y$ onto a minimal rational surface $Y$ that is equivariant under the action of $\Gamma_0$; $Y$ does not contain any exceptional curve of the first kind and $\Gamma_0$ becomes a subgroup of $\Aut(Y)^0$. \end{lem}